AnyDesk Security Breach 2024: What Actually Happened

 But for an IT admin recommending tools to their organization or clients, "technically remediated" is a hard sell to a CISO or board.
 The breach demonstrated a concrete, documented supply-chain risk — and that's the kind of thing that stays in vendor evaluation criteria for years.

-In October 2025, AnyDesk raised prices 26–40% and switched to connection-based licensing.
-Verified current pricing (annual billing):
+AnyDesk moved to connection-based licensing.
+Verified current pricing (annual billing, excluding taxes):

-Splashtop is the most recommended AnyDesk alternative in sysadmin communities.
-It's significantly cheaper, holds ISO/IEC 27001:2022 and SOC 2 Type 2 certifications, and has no major documented breach.
+Splashtop (Splashtop Inc., US remote-access vendor) is the simplest AnyDesk replacement for SMBs.
+It is cheaper at entry, holds ISO/IEC 27001:2022 and SOC 2 Type 2 certifications, and has no documented breach comparable to the AnyDesk production compromise.

 Pricing (annual billing):

 Strengths: High-quality video and audio, multi-monitor support, attended and unattended access in the same plan, MSP multi-tenant console.
-As of October 2025, SOS plans are available on monthly billing.
+The Solo plan increased from $5 to $6/month on March 1, 2026 (Source: Splashtop Support, 2026).

 Limitations: Less mature enterprise integrations than TeamViewer.
 Some users report occasional connection drops.
 The MSP console (Splashtop for MSP) is a separate product tier.